kerryb/goos-ruby/README.md

 [equivalent behaviour in Blather](http://rubydoc.info/github/sprsquish/blather/Blather/Client#register_handler-instance_method) is implemented using blocks, so my `AuctionMessageTranslator.for` method returns a lambda, which can be registered as an event handler.

+### Checking state with doubles in specs

+RSpec doesn't have the "states" feature from JMock, but it's easy enough to replicate by executing a block when the stubbed methods are called, and setting or checking an instance variable as appropriate.

 ### Bugs